Non-Student Applications

 Available weeks for programming at the ADC Theatre and Corpus Playroom include:

-Applications for shows in Spring 2025 will be reviewed from April 2024.
+Applications for shows in Summer 2026 will be reviewed from July 2025.

 Available weeks for programming at the ADC Theatre and Corpus Playroom include:

-Applications for shows in Summer 2025 will be reviewed from July 2024.
+Applications for shows in Autumn 2026 will be reviewed from September 2025 (from January 2026 for December/January shows).

 Available weeks for programming at the ADC Theatre and Corpus Playroom include: